You can search the chronology in two ways:

 The Search Builder has four principal areas:

-The mode buttons switch the action buttons below between Display and Export modes. |
+The mode buttons switch the action buttons below between Display, Export, and Delete modes.

-In Export mode, you can choose between exporting the events that match or those that do not.
-Export mode can be useful if you want to extract some events into a separate chronology. |
+In Export and Delete modes, you can choose between processing the events that match or those that do not.

 When you press one of the action buttons, all presentations will be updated with the results of the search.
 The background colour of the Search > Criteria group will be updated to show that a search is active, and how many events were matched.